 Basho and Cesca visit Bangalore, and kind of wish they hadn’t

 Bangalore is a strange place because it is just like cities at home.
 Almost slap bang in the middle of India, it sits like a jigsaw piece put in the wrong box.
-To some, [...]
+To some, it [...]

 This Is India Podcast